 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name two types of positive responses to anger.
+-Discuss two types of reactive response to anger.

--Name two key points considering anger and depression.
+-Discuss two key points regarding anger and depression.

 -Name the four anger expression styles Mace describes in his research on love and anger in marriage,